$1.08 Billion in Sales Expected for GFL Environmental Inc. (NYSE:GFL) This Quarter

-Wall Street analysts expect that GFL Environmental Inc. (NYSE:GFL) will post sales of $1.08 billion for the current quarter, Zacks Investment Research reports.
-Four analysts have issued estimates for GFL Environmental’s earnings, with the highest sales estimate coming in at $1.09 billion and the lowest estimate coming in at $1.07 billion.
-GFL Environmental posted sales of $777.57 million during the same quarter last year, which would indicate a positive year-over-year growth rate of 38.9%.
-The firm is expected to report its next earnings report on Wednesday, November 3rd.
+Wall Street analysts expect GFL Environmental Inc. (NYSE:GFL) to post sales of $1.08 billion for the current fiscal quarter, Zacks reports.
+Four analysts have issued estimates for GFL Environmental’s earnings, with the lowest sales estimate coming in at $1.07 billion and the highest estimate coming in at $1.09 billion.
+GFL Environmental reported sales of $777.57 million in the same quarter last year, which would suggest a positive year-over-year growth rate of 38.9%.
+The firm is scheduled to issue its next earnings report on Wednesday, November 3rd.

-On average, analysts expect that GFL Environmental will report full year sales of $4.21 billion for the current year, with estimates ranging from $4.17 billion to $4.24 billion.
-For the next fiscal year, analysts forecast that the company will report sales of $4.70 billion, with estimates ranging from $4.48 billion to $4.81 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of analysts that follow GFL Environmental.
+According to Zacks, analysts expect that GFL Environmental will report full-year sales of $4.21 billion for the current year, with estimates ranging from $4.17 billion to $4.24 billion.
+For the next year, analysts forecast that the business will post sales of $4.70 billion, with estimates ranging from $4.48 billion to $4.81 billion.
+Zacks’ sales averages are a mean average based on a survey of sell-side research analysts that cover GFL Environmental.

-GFL Environmental (NYSE:GFL) last released its quarterly earnings results on Wednesday, July 28th.
-The company reported $0.08 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.01 by $0.07.
+GFL Environmental (NYSE:GFL) last posted its earnings results on Wednesday, July 28th.
+The company reported $0.08 earnings per share for the quarter, topping analysts’ consensus estimates of $0.01 by $0.07.
 GFL Environmental had a negative net margin of 16.55% and a positive return on equity of 1.95%.

-Several hedge funds and other institutional investors have recently modified their holdings of GFL.
-Exane Derivatives acquired a new position in shares of GFL Environmental during the first quarter valued at about $50,000.
-Advisor Group Holdings Inc. boosted its holdings in GFL Environmental by 100.0% during the second quarter.
-Advisor Group Holdings Inc. now owns 2,680 shares of the company’s stock worth $86,000 after purchasing an additional 1,340 shares during the last quarter.
-Ensign Peak Advisors Inc purchased a new position in GFL Environmental during the first quarter worth about $197,000.
-UBS Group AG boosted its holdings in GFL Environmental by 377.9% during the first quarter.
-UBS Group AG now owns 5,735 shares of the company’s stock worth $200,000 after purchasing an additional 4,535 shares during the last quarter.
-Finally, Quantbot Technologies LP purchased a new position in GFL Environmental during the first quarter worth about $209,000.
-Hedge funds and other institutional investors own 57.65% of the company’s stock.
+The business also recently declared a quarterly dividend, which was paid on Friday, July 30th.
+Shareholders of record on Monday, July 19th were paid a $0.011 dividend.
+This represents a $0.04 annualized dividend and a yield of 0.12%.
+The ex-dividend date of this dividend was Friday, July 16th.
+GFL Environmental’s dividend payout ratio (DPR) is currently 15.38%.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, July 30th.
-Stockholders of record on Monday, July 19th were issued a dividend of $0.011 per share.
-This represents a $0.04 dividend on an annualized basis and a dividend yield of 0.13%.
-The ex-dividend date was Friday, July 16th.
-GFL Environmental’s dividend payout ratio is currently 15.38%.
+A number of institutional investors and hedge funds have recently bought and sold shares of GFL.
+Norges Bank bought a new stake in GFL Environmental in the fourth quarter valued at $100,862,000.
+The Manufacturers Life Insurance Company increased its stake in GFL Environmental by 166.0% in the second quarter.
+The Manufacturers Life Insurance Company now owns 4,819,562 shares of the company’s stock valued at $190,951,000 after purchasing an additional 3,007,976 shares in the last quarter.
+Nordea Investment Management AB bought a new stake in GFL Environmental in the first quarter valued at $101,113,000.
+TimesSquare Capital Management LLC increased its stake in GFL Environmental by 101.6% in the second quarter.
+TimesSquare Capital Management LLC now owns 1,498,000 shares of the company’s stock valued at $47,816,000 after purchasing an additional 755,000 shares in the last quarter.
+Finally, The Manufacturers Life Insurance Company increased its position in shares of GFL Environmental by 54.2% during the first quarter.
+The Manufacturers Life Insurance Company now owns 1,811,586 shares of the company’s stock worth $79,528,000 after acquiring an additional 637,096 shares in the last quarter.
+55.16% of the stock is owned by hedge funds and other institutional investors.

 GFL Environmental Company Profile